AndySomogyi/mechanica/docs/source/introduction.rst

   each particle, and host a chemical reaction network at each element.
 Furthermore, we allow users to write *fluxes* between particles.
 A flux defines a movement of material from one site to another.
-Furthermore, we also allow users to attach their own handlers to a variety of different that the particles can emit.
+Furthermore, we also allow users to attach their own handlers to a variety of different *events* that particles (or other objects) can emit.
 Therefore, we also support developing full *Transport Dissipative Particle Dynamics* simulations.
 * Flux Networks.
 The concept of a flux is extremly general, and this lets us define a *connector* type that lets users connect different model elements.
-Flux networks allow us to define a wide range of problems ranging from biological fluid flow in areas like the liver and they eye, to Physiologically based pharmacokinetic (PBPK) to even electric circuits.
+Flux networks allow us to define a wide range of problems, from biological fluid flow in areas like the liver and the eye, to physiologically based pharmacokinetic (PBPK) modeling, and  even to electric circuits and pipe flow networks.

 .. warning:: Only a subset of these features are presently available, and we encourage users to look at the :ref:`status` page, and **PLEASE LET US KNOW WHAT FEATURES YOU